 The QAA Chief Executive and QAA Director of Colleges and Alternative Providers attend ex officio.

-- Chair - Mr Andrew Ramsay, Former Chief Executive Officer, Engineering Council
+- Chair, independent of the QAA Board *- Mr Andrew Ramsay, Former Chief Executive Officer, Engineering Council

 - Professor Phil Cardew, Deputy Vice-Chancellor (Academic), Leeds Beckett University